 This Mintos review is based 100% of my own experience and I will try to be as transparent as possible for you.
 In the end of this Mintos review I will go true the steps to set up your account.

 Mintos is the biggest in the marketplace today when it comes to P2P investments and Multi lending platforms.
 They have been established since 2015 and are much bigger than all others in that section in Europe.
-At Mintos they have more than 3000 million Euros invested from over 170.000 investors through their platform.
+At Mintos they have more than 4000 million Euros invested from over 200.000 investors through their platform in November 2019.

 They post that the average annual return rate for now is around 12.20 % from all the different loans at their marketplace.
 There are around 60 Loan Originators available that gives the lender much to pick from.
 So there is a massive choice when it comes to selecting loans that are comfortable for each individuals criteria.